-This particular stretch of the River Ouse at Rawcliffe Park, York is perfect for dog walks, and as you can see perfect for getting close to nature, such as the abundant Sand Martins!
+This particular stretch of the River Ouse is at Rawcliffe Park, near Clifton, North of York.
+It is an area that is perfect for dog walks, and as you can see here, perfect for getting close to nature, such as the abundant Sand Martins!

 Sand Martins can be found by Rivers all over the UK and hard to miss when you see them, flying around in huge flocks of maybe 200 or so, over the water, making their nests in the river banks.

 Sand Martins are known to get very gregarious in their group, not as elegant as swallows to be honest but a spectacle to behold.
 On a sunny day by the river it is fascinating to watch them coming and going, catching insects and coming back and forth to their sandy tunnels.

-They are busy on our riverbanks breeding, the frenzy is to raise their chicks that are safe within the holes on the river bank.
+The birds are here, busy on our riverbanks to breed.
+The mass frenzy is to raise their chicks that are safe within the holes on the river bank.
 Those tunnels range from half a metre to a metre in depth to keep the little ones safe.

-In the meantime I will enjoy the rest of the time they are in UK, joining me on parts of my dog walks then look forward to them showing me the next Spring is coming 🙂
+In the meantime I will enjoy the rest of the time they are in UK, joining me on parts of my dog walks then look forward to them showing me the next Spring is coming.